To be eligible for the award, an applicant must meet the following requirements:

 Awards may be transferred to another institution that agrees to assume the Policies, Terms & Conditions of the agreement.
 Permission to transfer the award to another institution must be obtained from Harrington Discovery Institute’s Chief Scientific Officer.

-Awards are funded by Harrington Discovery Institute, on the recommendations of the Rare Disease Scientific Advisory Board.
+Awards are managed by Harrington Discovery Institute.
 Harrington Discovery Institute staff will assure compliance with program policies and will be responsible for all administrative matters.

-The Principal Investigator and his or her institution are solely responsible for execution of the project, including compliance with all relevant Federal and State laws and guidelines.
+The Principal Investigator and his/her institution are solely responsible for execution of the project, including compliance with all relevant Federal and State laws and guidelines.

 Harrington Discovery Institute reserves the right to refine and amend policies as required.